KenthJohan/ouster_clib/README.md

 * C++ compatible
 * Easy to integrate with [OpenCV](examples/opencv_example/src/opencv_example.cpp) or Eigen
 * Debug friendly
-* Meta file parser
-* Meta file downloader is optional.
-Requires dependency libcurl.
+* Meta file parser and downloader
-* Destagger
+* Generic destagger
 * LUT table for converting image to XYZ pointcloud
 * Completes a frame exactly at the last packet
 * Memory requirement depends on field of view